Trekking the Fann Mountains of Tajikistan: all you need to know

 Access: I flew to Samarkand in Uzbekistan from London via Istanbul with Turkish Airways.
 Book via Skyscanner for the best prices.

 Sim card: We recommend getting a Holafly eSIM for Tajikistan so you can stay connected to the internet on your trip.
-We can offer our readers 5% off Holafly purchases.
+We can offer our readers 5% off all Holafly purchases.
 Simply use the code ATLASANDBOOTS at checkout.

 Enjoyed this post? pin it for later…